arangodb/arangodb/Documentation/DocuBlocks/Rest/Hot Backups/post_admin_backup_upload.md

 @startDocuBlock post_admin_backup_upload
 @brief upload a specific local backup

-@RESTHEADER{POST /_admin/backup/upload, Upload a backup to a remote repository}
+@RESTHEADER{POST /_admin/backup/upload, Upload a backup to a remote repository, uploadBackup}

 @RESTDESCRIPTION
 Upload a specific local backup to a remote repository, or query